We're the UK's leading bowel cancer charity

 • reducing the risk of other health problems, such as heart problems and type 2 diabetes

 Your GP and healthcare team can tell you about local exercise referral schemes.
-Some sports centres offer free or reduced price exercise sessions for people recovering from cancer.
+Some sports centres offer free or discounted exercise sessions for people recovering from cancer.

 Download our Living well booklet